dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 ## Completed example

 And that's it!
-You can see the final source code, or play with the example, at the following links.
+You can see the final source code or play with the example at the following links.

 <p layout horizontal center-center>
 <a href="http://dart-lang.github.io/polymer-spa-example/final/" target="_blank">